-Busy manufacturers and wholesale distributors could be forgiven for questioning just how much of a priority AI and machine learning (ML) is for them right now as they continue to face a host of pressing operational challenges caused by ongoing Covid restrictions.
+Busy manufacturers and wholesale distributors could be forgiven for questioning just how much of a priority AI and machine learning (ML) is for them right now as they continue to face a host of pressing operational challenges.

 Despite increasingly being referenced in everyday commercial conversations, the fact remains that there is still a great deal of misunderstanding surrounding both AI and ML.

 In the words of ML pioneer Tom M. Mitchell, “machine learning is the study of computer algorithms that allow computer programs to automatically improve through experience.”

 While the two terms are often mistakenly used interchangeably, AI is a far broader and vaguer concept, defined variously as “the science and engineering of making computers behave in ways that, until relatively recently, we thought required human intelligence.”

 Either way, in 2021 both tools are increasingly ever-present in our daily lives.
 Whether through using Google Maps to locate a destination or face recognition technology to access an application on a mobile phone or talking to a virtual personal assistant like Siri or Alexa, which both collect and refine information on the basis of a user’s previous interactions with them.

 The potential application of AI and ML in manufacturing and wholesale distribution businesses is huge and varied in scope, with both tools already being widely implemented across businesses to solve a host of operational challenges.

 According to a recent survey from consulting firm, CapGemini, the majority of existing AI implementations in the manufacturing sector are used for maintaining machinery and production assets.